Women's England Hockey League: Regular season

-League Finals Weekend
+League finals weekend

 The top four Premier Division teams from the regular season qualify for the League Finals Weekend.
 The team that wins this tournament will be overall champions of the Women's England Hockey League and will qualify to play in the EuroHockey Club Champions Cup.
 If the team finishing top of the Premier Division at the end of the regular season also wins the League Finals Weekend tournament, the tournament runners-up will qualify as England's second team in the EuroHockey Club Champions Cup.

-2022–23 teams
+2025–2026 teams

 Past winners

 The Women's National League was introduced for the first time in 1989–90. and the inaugural Women's National League title sponsored by Typhoo was won by Slough.